Dr. Hyman: 4 Supplements That Reduce Your Healthcare Costs

 4. Omega-3 fatty acids that contain the fats EPA and DHA, 1,000 to 2,000 mg a day.

-I take Kill Oil or Cold Liver Oil.
-Either is fantastic for reducing stress, inflammation and supporting heart and joint health.
+I take Kill Oil which for reducing stress, inflammation and supporting heart and joint health.

 If you’d like to dig into this topic in greater detail, check out Dr. Hyman’s post.